atosorigin/Kinect/README.md

 1. ## Pull requests<br />
 Don't forget to do a [pull request][6] when you have added value to the project.<br />

+#Installation
+* Install the Microsoft Kinect SDK.
+(You can find them in the [lib/Third Party/Microsoft Kinect SDK][8] folder)
+* Start one of the demo's to check if it works.

 [1]: https://github.com/marcofranssen "Marco Franssen's Github profile"
 [2]: https://github.com/pjvds "Pieter Joost van de Sande's Github profile"
 [3]: https://github.com/jansaris "Jan Saris's Github profile"